U.S. Supreme Court allows Biden's shift on immigration enforcement | Law-Order

 - United States

 The U.S. Supreme Court on Friday gave President Joe Biden's administration the green light to move ahead with guidelines shifting immigration enforcement toward countering public safety threats, handing him a victory on the politically contentious issue in a legal battle with Texas and Louisiana.
-The justices ruled 8-1 in favor of the administration's appeal of a judge's ruling that had halted U.S. Department of Homeland Security (DHS) guidelines narrowing the scope of those who can be targeted by immigration agents for arrest and deportation.
+The 8-1 decision overturned a judge's ruling last year that had halted Department of Homeland Security (DHS) guidelines narrowing the scope of those who can be targeted by immigration agents for arrest and deportation.

 During Biden's first year in office, arrests and deportations of immigrants in the United States illegally declined compared to previous years.
 In the fiscal year that ended on Sept.
 30, 2021, deportations dropped to 59,000 compared with 186,000 the prior year.
 In the fiscal year that ended on Sept.
 30, 2022, such deportations reached 72,000.